adipeleg/office-chart/README.md

 // you can also generate buffer
 ```

-#### This is an open source project, you can contribute by going to: https://github.com/adipeleg/office-chart
+#### This is an open source project, you can contribute by going to: https://github.com/adipeleg/office-chart.
+#### currently only column and line charts are supported.
 #### Enjoy:)